Land surface Data Toolkit

 - Includes numerous options for processing parameters (e.g., agreement between parameters).

-- Can function as a stand-alone land surface and data assimilation input processor in addition to being a pre-processor for LIS-7.
+- Can function as a stand-alone land surface and data assimilation input processor in addition to being a pre-processor for LIS.

 New Data Options

-With the advent of LDT, we are introducing a "new" philosophy that data and model parameter files should be read in from their "native" grids and file formats and be written to a common descriptive data format, like NetCDF.
-Several test cases are provided here to help demonstrate some of LDT's capability to read in "native" parameters.
+This philosophy that data and model parameter files should be read in from their "native" grids and file formats and be written to a common descriptive data format, like NetCDF, is supported throughout all of the LIS framework software.
+Finally, test cases are provided here to help demonstrate some of LDT's capabilities.
 Additional information can be found at the main FAQ Page.

 LDT's Functional Goals involve developing certain key features, which include:

-- Process surface model (e.g., land surface models) parameter on to a common grid domain.
+- Process surface model (e.g., land surface models) parameters onto a common grid domain.

 - Generate model initial conditions (e.g., model ensemble initialization).